3 Steps To Copyright

 We follow the three simple steps to copyright that the U.S. Copyright Office has to register your new original work and get copyright protection.
-You can register your work and get a copyright by yourself or purchase copyright attorney assistance from Carson Patents.
-Note that these 3 steps are the U.S. Copyright Office’s steps to get an author’s/artist’s new original work registered, not our steps to copyright.
-This is how simple it is to register a copyright on your own.
+You can register your work and get a copyright by yourself or you can hire Carson Patents for copyright registration assistance.

-How to Get a Copyright Registered in 3 Steps
+How to Register a Copyright

 Total Approximate Time 14 days

-1. Complete the Copyright Registration Application
+Copyright Step 1: Complete the Copyright Registration Application

-Complete Application
+Complete Copyright Registration Application

 The first step to registering your work and getting a copyright is to fill out the application.
 We recommend filling out the copyright registration application online.
 You can get printable forms from the U.S. Copyright Office’s website, but note that the filing fee for submitting a paper filing is nearly twice the fee for filing online.